 - Age 35: you could lose about $37,000

 - Age 45 you could lose about $30,000

 This shows just how important this decision is.
-Make sure you read and understand the section What should I consider before applying for early access to my super? (below) and contact us if you need help.
+Make sure you read and understand the section What should I consider before applying? and contact us if you need help.

 You can read an early access fact sheet with examples in other languages as well.